helloworld9948/CN/Labmanual.md

 ## Experiment 3: Sliding Window Protocol

-### Flow Control and Loss Recovery

-*Program implementing sliding window protocol for flow control and Go-Back-N mechanism for loss recovery.*
+### **Develop a simple data link layer that performs flow control using the sliding window protocol and loss recovery using the Go-Back-N mechanism.**

 *Sample Code:*